MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-quoted-values-budget-limits-quote-line-sales.md

                     of tasks on project P1
                 </p>
                 <p>
-                    QL2 includes Time, Expenses and Fees for the whole project P1 and therefore overlaps with what is included on Q1.
+                    QL2 includes Time, Expenses, and Fees for the whole project P1 and therefore overlaps with what is included on Q1.
                 </p>
             </td>